apache/tvm/docs/langref/relay/type_system.rst

 The shape may be any valid Relay shape as described in the below section on shapes.

-See :py:class:`~tvm.relay.type.TensorType` for its definition and documentation.
+See :py:class:`~tvm.relay.ty.TensorType` for its definition and documentation.

 Kind
 ~~~~